sayanta01/JS/notes/interneting-is-hard/notes/09-positioning.md

 - Navigation menus should almost always be marked up as a <ul> list instead of a bunch of <div> elements

 # Vocab
-Offset: displacement or a shift
+Offset: Displacement or a shift
-Laid: put (something) down gently or carefully
+Laid: Put (something) down gently or carefully